APalumbo97/Queens-Backtracker/README.md

 Usage: java QueenProject \<filename\> \<CLI or GUI\>

 Using CLI will run the command line interface and using GUI launches the JavaFX application.

+You can change the format of the input file and it should still work, put a Q where you want to have a queen and make sure the integer on the first line is the dimensions of the square board.